Skip to Calculator

 For push-ups in the same bracket:

-Use the [Air Force PT score calculator](/) to see exactly where your current rep counts place you in your specific age group.
-The tables differ for every bracket — a 35-year-old and a 25-year-old earn different points for the same number of reps.
+Use the Air Force PT score calculator to see exactly where your current rep counts place you in your specific age group.
+The tables differ for every bracket, so a 35-year-old and a 25-year-old earn different points for the same number of reps.

 The Core Training Principle: Progressive Overload